Axinom/public-test-vectors/README.md

     Host: drm-widevine-licensing.axtest.net
     X-AxDRM-Message: eyJ0eX...

+# PlayReady compatibility

+The rights management header version is 4.0.0.0, which is compatible with client applications implementing PlayReady version 2.0 or newer.

 # W3C Clear Key compatibility

 Clear Key variants of all the encrypted test vectors are provided separately and do not signal any other DRM system.
 This is because DASH-IF Interoperability Points forbid the mixed use of DRM systems and the Clear Key mechanism.